streamx-dev/streamx-chart/README.md

 - Create a [Pulsar cluster](https://pulsar.apache.org/docs/en/kubernetes-helm/) in the Kubernetes cluster.
 - Install [Helm v3](https://helm.sh/docs/intro/install/).
 - Optionally, install [NginX Ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/) to expose StreamX services.
+- Clone this repository and navigate to the `streamx-chart` directory to use the example configuration files.

 ### Prepare Apache Pulsar for StreamX installation
 > NOTE: Run this command only during the first-time installation.